Transport Clustering: Solving Low-Rank Optimal Transport via Clustering

 ph3641 [at] princeton [dot] edu · Office: 35 Olden Street

-My interests are primarily in optimal transport, including algorithmic approaches for discrete optimal transport (algorithms for primal and low-rank optimal transport), the theory of optimal transport based continuous optimization (the JKO Scheme and Wasserstein gradient flow), and computational approaches for optimization in Wasserstein space (flow-based models, score-matching).
-I also adapt these techniques for quantitative and computational biology, where I develop methods to infer large-scale maps and developmental trajectories in temporal single-cell and spatial transcriptomics with the goal of understanding the dynamics of cell differentiation and growth in space and time.
+My interests are primarily in optimal transport to infer least-cost maps between distributions, including algorithmic approaches for discrete optimal transport (algorithms for primal and low-rank optimal transport), the theory of optimal transport based distributional optimization (the JKO Scheme and Wasserstein gradient flow), and optimizing for unnormalized distributions (score-matching, Fokker-Planck, and diffusion models).

 ISMB 2026